epfl-ada/ada-2024-project-adaspeedia/README.md

 ## Abstract

-This projects aims to make LLMs play Wikspeedia and extract semantic distance measures from the paths taken.
-We will compare this distance measure with the one obtained with human paths.
-We will also try to prompt the LLM to navigate the links using different heuristics (geographical similarity, cultural similarity, temporal similarity, etc.) to see what effect it has on the distance measure obtained.

-If we still have time, we will on top of this try to:
-- Extract a semantic distance measure from an embedding model used by an LLM
-- Make an LLM rate the resulting similarity rankings in the same way the Wikispeedia paper does, and compare the LLM’s ratings to the humans’ ratings
+Robert West et al. showcased a novel method to infer semantic distances between concepts, based on the finished paths of the Wikispeedia online game.
+These distances where shown to outperform recognized measures of semantic relatedness in 2007.
+This projects aims to make LLMs play Wikispeedia and extract semantic distance measures from the paths taken, to compare them with the distances extracted from human games.
+Our objective is to understand what are the differences between the two sets of distances, and which insights we can take from these differences to better understand the emergent properties of LLMs' concept associations.
+To deepen this study, we enrich our analysis with distances extracted from the embedding space of the considered LLMs that we compare to the distances computed from human and LLM Wikispeedia games.

 ## Research Questions

-The main question:
+Main question:

-- What notion of semantic distance do LLMs have
-- Eliciting semantic distances from LLMs
-- Comparing semantic distances elicited form LLMs and from humans
+How do the semantic distances elicited from LLMs using the Wikispeedia measure of relatedness compare to the ones computed from human games ?
-- How do LLMs play wikispeedia

-Sub-questions:
-- Politization: Is the wikispeedia semantic distance of LLM biased when measured on two articles judged sensitive to associate by the LLM?
-  Does the underlying politization introduce biases in the computed semantic distance (from LLM games)?
+Some subquestions we aim to answer:
-- What distribution does the difference between human and LLM distances follow?
+1. What distribution does the difference between human and LLM distances follow?
   - What are the articles for which humans and LLM distances differ, or agree?
 Do they belong to specific categories?
   - How much difference and for which articles?

-- Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?
-- Is there a correlation between the distances from LLM games and the ones from LLM embeddings vectors?
-- Do LLMs exhibit the same strategy of “getting away” and then “homing in” as the paper shows humans do?
+2. Do LLMs exhibit the same strategy of “getting away” and then “homing in” as the paper shows humans do?
 If yes, then:
   - Do we observe a different distribution for the length of the getting away phase and the length of the homing in phase between humans and LLMs?

+3. Do LLMs find shorter paths than humans on average?

+4. Politicization: Is the wikispeedia semantic distance of LLM biased when measured on two articles judged sensitive to associate by the LLM?
+  - Does the underlying politicization introduce biases in the computed semantic distance from LLM games?

+5. Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?
+  - Is there a correlation between the distances from LLM games and the ones from LLM embeddings vectors?

-- How is the difficulty rating given by human players related to 1) path length and 2) success rate of LLM games?
+6. How is the difficulty rating given by human players related to the path length and the success rate of LLM games?
   - I.e. are games difficult for humans also difficult for LLMs?
   - Limitation: we don’t know if we will have enough data to answer this question, but if not we will focus on the other questions.
 We would need to have the distance data between the start and end article of many paths.
 And we need that these paths also have a difficulty rating.
-- Do LLMs find shorter paths than humans in average?

 Potential additional sub-questions:
 - Does the path length correlate with the semantic distance between the starting and goal article of the path?
-- Is there a difference in the frequency of categories visited by humans and LLMs?

 Discarded questions:
 - Which semantic distance is “better,” i.e. encodes the most “common sense” as measured by crowd-workers in section 5.2 of the paper?
 Answering this question seemed impractical to implement, whether the ratings would be collected with human crowd-workers or with LLMs instructed to perform the same task (after verifying they give similar results).
 - How does the obtained distance measure and its ratings change if we prompt the LLM to use a specific notion of distance while it is playing the game and choosing which links to pick?
-- prompt engineering

-Limitations of the approach (methods):
-- The performance of the LLM depends on many factors: prompting strategy, keeping all the path in the context or starting fresh at each article along the path, telling it which heuristic to use to pick the next article, etc.
-  These might bias our results, but we chose not to cross-test all of these factors as our dataset seemed good enough, we have already enough questions to explore, and these seemed far from data analysis.
-- If we end up getting exactly the same semantic distances from LLM games and human games, then most of our questions would be trivial to answer, as there would be no difference.
-We thought this could threaten our project, but we think the odds of this happening are low, and if it happens we can still transpose our questions to the distances obtained via the embeddings models.
+- How does prompt engineering impact semantic distance measures ?
+This question falls out of the scope of our analysis.

 ## Additional datasets